DCMA leaders receive COVID-19 vaccinations

 |0

-This work, DCMA leaders receive COVID-19 vaccinations, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DCMA leaders receive COVID-19 vaccinations [Image 4 of 4], by Patrick Tremblay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT